top of page

 EVERYTHING YOU NEED TO KNOW ABOUT THE MEDICARE AEP

-The Health Exchange Agency specializes in assisting men and women like you each day with their Medicare enrollment, you don’t have to do this alone.
-We’re here to help and know that with the right personalization of the process, you’ll get the exact coverage you want and need.
-You are at or nearing the age of Retirement (65) and you may still be covered by your own Health Insurance by your Employer or through the VA.
+The Health Exchange Agency specializes in assisting men and women like you with their Medicare enrollment each day.
+You don’t have to do this alone.
+We’re here to help, and we know that with the correct personalization of the process, you’ll get the exact coverage you want and need.
+You are at or nearing the age of Retirement (65), and your own Health Insurance may still cover you through your Employer or through the VA.
 You have heard about Medicare for years, but you also know Medicare has Part A, Part B, Part C, and Part D. Family members and friends may have mentioned Medicare Supplement Plans and Medigap Plans, Medicare Advantage Plans, and probably Prescription Drug Plans.
-All of these questions and things to consider probably seem a bit overwhelming at times, but we have tried to break things down and make it a little bit easier to decipher and understand.
+All of these questions and considerations may seem overwhelming, but we have tried to break them down to make them easier to understand.

 EVERYTHING YOU NEED TO KNOW ABOUT MEDICARE & THE 4 PARTS THAT MAKE UP MEDICARE